open/close all folders

 - Icarus, Gohan's pet dragon from the movies/filler, dies almost every time he appeared, and the one other time it is still deemed non-canon.
 The two times that he appeared in the flesh, he wound up getting eaten.
 He also appeared early on in the flashback of episode 10, part 3, where he exploded.

 - In the source material, the Garlic Jr. saga ends with him being imprisoned in the Dead Zone for eternity.
-In DBZA, the Lookout Tower that he attacks in the source material is the home of resident nigh-Eldritch Abomination Mr. Popo, and the Garlic Jr. saga lasts all of twenty seconds before Popo apparently absorbs his soul.
+In DBZA, he makes the mistake of crossing nigh-Eldritch Abomination Mr. Popo, and the Garlic Jr. saga lasts all of twenty seconds before Popo apparently absorbs his soul.

 - Piiza, Piroshki and Caroni get blown up by Cell before they can even land in their helicopter.
 For good measure, what is likely Caroni's charred corpse lands in front of Mr. Satan.
-In the source material, Piroshki and Caroni fight Cell, get beaten around, but survive, and hang around with Piiza and Mr. Satan for the rest of the Cell Games.
+In DBZ, Piroshki and Caroni fight Cell, get beaten around, but survive, and hang around with Piiza and Mr. Satan for the rest of the Cell Games and even put in a few appearances in Dragon Ball Super.

 - Similarly, Code MENT.
 Jeremiah dies when his Knightmare Frame explodes.
 The anime it was based on, Code Geass, reveals he survived after receiving medical attention.